dispatchrun/wzprof/README.md

 `wzprof` has two CPU profilers: CPU samples and CPU time.

-The CPU samples profiler gives a repesentation of the guest execution by counting the number of time it seen an unique stack trace.
+The CPU samples profiler gives a repesentation of the guest execution by counting the number of time it sees a unique stack trace.

 The CPU time profiler measures the actual time spent on-CPU without taking into account the off-CPU time (e.g waiting for I/O).
 For this profiler, all the